ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-Repetition/source/junitbasic.rst

 Writing JUnit Tests
 -------------------

-We have reviewed good design for test code and how to design modular and meaningful test code.
+We have reviewed good design practices for test code and how to design modular and meaningful test code.
 This tutorial will show a basic series of tests on a binary search tree.